Stefa1994/Stefa1994/README.md

 ### Stefano Fiorini 👋

-I am Stefano, a Postdoctoral Researcher at the **Istituto Italiano di Tecnologia**, and currently a visiting researcher at the **University of Cambridge** in the group led by Pietro Lio’.\
+I am Stefano, a **Research Scientist** at Huawei Finland R&D working in the Computer Vision field.
+Previously, I was a Postdoctoral Researcher at the **Istituto Italiano di Tecnologia** and a visiting researcher at the **University of Cambridge** in the group led by Pietro Lio’.\
 I hold a Ph.D. in Computer Science from the University of Milano-Bicocca.\
 In 2021, I had the opportunity to intern at Nokia Bell Labs in Cambridge, and in 2022, I visited the Mathematics Department at the University of Southampton